 The game itself was a side scroller mixing the usual elements of that type of games with “Spy vs. Spy” wacky traps and gadgets.
 According to Fabio, the first two levels were completed, but the game was never completed.
 The reasons being a split between Antonio Farina (owner of Idea and now CEO of Milestone) and the management of Leader Distribuzione (the publishing and distributing company of which Idea was actually a branch).

-Fabio recalls – “The game programmer probably completed the game on his own and used it to test a new technique of color interpolation (basically, he flashed very rapidly single pixels with different colours in order to give the effect of an intermediate hue, extending the perceived palette).
+Fabio recalls – “The game programmer probably completed the game on his own and used it to test a new technique of colour interpolation (basically, he flashed very rapidly single pixels with different colours in order to give the effect of an intermediate hue, extending the perceived palette).
 Can’t remember his name at all, but he was the very nice guy behind a couple of other C64 games, including a heavily Antiriad-inspired horizontal scroller which got quite good reviews everywhere.”

 The screenshots we had were not really clear, but they seemed to resemble partial level maps for some of the game’s levels.
 There was no signs of a main character or anything like that.
 Maybe there were other screenshots in other magazines in various places?… Well, there was!
 Thanks to Luca/Fire, we can confirm that there were some much later screenshots and now we have added these!… these include some action going on and much more of the game panels.